yukisuet/LCR/04_this_cohort/Stat_Inference_II.md

 ---
 #### Key Assumptions in Linear Regression
-You can test these assumptions **before** running the model
+You can test these assumptions **before** running the model.

 1. **Linearity**: There’s a straight-line relationship between the predictor ($X$) and response ($Y$) variables.
    - You can visually check by plotting the data ($X$ vs. $Y$) to see if the relationship appears to be roughly linear.

 2. **Independence**: Data points should be independent of each other, meaning no correlation between errors from different observations.
-   - This assumption is usually inherent in how the data is collected.
+   - This assumption is usually inherent in how the data are collected.

-3. **No or Little Multicollinearity**: In multiple regression, predictors shouldn’t be highly correlated with each other.
+3. **No or Little Multicollinearity**: In multiple regression, predictors should not be highly correlated with each other.
-   - You can check using techniques like  Variance Inflation Factor (VIF)
+   - You can check using techniques like Variance Inflation Factor (VIF).
 ---
 #### Key Assumptions in Linear Regression
-You can test these assumptions **after** running the model
+You can test these assumptions **after** running the model.

 4. **Homoscedasticity**: The spread of the errors should be constant across all values of ($X$).
-In other words, the error variation shouldn’t change as ($X$) changes.
+In other words, the error variation should not change as ($X$) changes.
-   - After fitting the model, you can plot the residuals (errors) against the fitted values (predicted Y values).
+   - After fitting the model, you can plot the residuals (errors) against the fitted values (predicted $Y$ values).
 If the spread of residuals is constant, the assumption holds.

-5. **Normality of Errors**: The errors should be roughly normally distributed, especially for accurate hypothesis testing.
+5. **Normality of Errors**: The errors should be roughly normally distributed, especially for hypothesis testing.
    - After fitting the model, you can use a Quantile-Quantile (Q-Q) plot to check if the residuals are approximately normally distributed.
-If the residuals deviate significantly from a straight line on the Q-Q plot, the assumption might be violated.
+If the residuals deviate significantly from a straight line on the Q-Q plot, the assumption might be violated, although a violation is usually not a major concern.

 ---
 #### Residuals vs. Fitted Values Plot